Man Dies Nearly Two Weeks After Turnpike Crash In Westhampton Township: NJSP

 Wilson left the scene and later checked into a hospital before he succumbed to his injuries, Lebron said.
 The crash remains under investigation, Lebron said.

-Click here to follow Daily Voice Westhampton-Quogue and receive free news updates.
+Click here to follow Daily Voice Mount Holly and receive free news updates.